stephenboothuk/Mermaid/MarkDownCheatsheet.md

 # Markdown Cheat Sheet

-View raw source (on GitHub select the edit function (if available, else download and view in a text editor like VIM or Norepad) to see how effects are achieved.
+View raw source (on GitHub select the edit function, if available, else download and view in a text editor like VIM or Notepad) to see how effects are achieved.

 This cheatsheet filched from [The Markdown Guide](https://www.markdownguide.org)!